damiel-hub/fan-inverse-forward-methods-matlab/README.md

-# Inverse Computational Morphology of Confined Debris and Alluvial Fans Using the Visibility Polygon
+# Inverse Computational Morphology of Debris and Alluvial Fans

 The forward method, developed by [Chen and Capart (2022)](https://doi.org/10.1016/j.cageo.2022.105228), simulates alluvial fan topography using a fast algorithm based on the visibility polygon.
 This method requires initial terrain data, apex location, and the elevation-distance relationship (elevation profile) as inputs to create a detailed topographic model of the alluvial fan.